 This is part of an extensive series of guides about cybersecurity.

 In this article:

-- What are cyber security threats
+- What are information security threats?
+The MITRE threat model

 - Using threat intelligence for threat prevention

 - Using UEBA and SOAR to mitigate information security threats